radical-lab/radical-lab.github.io/README.md

 √ Research And Development: Intelligence, Computation, And Linguistics - Like A Boss

 …and just work my way backwards?
+I prefer not ∵ symbolic ∧ linguistic instability, and I like the [triple TLAs √rad∈cal-lab](https://www.youtube.com/watch?v=aU4pyiB-kq0)!!! :D

 ## Guys
 ### [#1 Guy](https://youtu.be/hyN4cmDVeNg?t=1m33s)